sjs-code-foundry/my-learning-journal/README.md

 - [ ] Write a succinct and engaging About Me page

 ### JS Functions
-- [ ] Blog posts can be added, edited and deleted
-- [ ] Blog posts automatically sorted by date
+- [x] Blog posts automatically sorted by date
 - [x] "View More" button to display more posts
 - [ ] Consistent hook paragraph that displays the same on all pages
 - [ ] Each blog post is clickable, leading to a page that displays that one in full screen
+- [ ] Blog post list is only loaded once, then used repeatedly

 ### Navigation
 - [ ] Hamburger menu that appears for portrait mode (also for smaller landscape screens)